View Dyslexie font | View high contrast

 Acquired Brain Injury | ADHD Autism Spectrum Condition | Blind and Vision Impaired | Deaf and Hearing Impaired | Health Conditions | Intellectual Disability | Long COVID | Mental Health Condition | Multiple Chemical SensitivityPhysical Disability | Specific Learning Disability

-The primary responsibility of any post-secondary education provider is to offer the best possible academic experience to all students.
-Students achieve their goals and realise their potential in different ways, and this is especially true for students with disability.
-Disability practitioners play a central role in helping students and staff understand how disability can affect learning and assessment, and in identifying reasonable adjustments (sometimes referred to as accommodations).
+The primary responsibility of any post-secondary education provider is to provide the best possible academic experience for all students.
+Students may reach their goals and realise their potential in different ways – and this is true particularly for students with disability.
+Central to the role of disability practitioner is assisting students and staff understand how disability may interact with study and assessment, and the identification of appropriate adjustments.

 This section provides an overview of some of the more common disability and health conditions that can impact the student learning experience.
 Disability Practitioner Strategies are provided to outline possible adjustments that could be implemented to support students in an educational context.